-The Seattle Education Association ("SEA"), a local affiliate of the Washington Education Association ("WEA") writes to inform you of a recent event that may affect the privacy of some of your information.
-While we are unaware of any actual or attempted misuse of your information, we take this incident seriously and out of an abundance of caution are providing you with information about the event and access to resources so that you can better protect your information, should you feel it is appropriate to do so.
+The Borough of Haledon Police Department ("Haledon") is writing to notify you of a recent event that may involve some of your information.
+Although at this time there is no indication that your information has been fraudulently misused in relation to this incident, we are providing you with information about the incident, our response to it, and additional measures you can take to protect your information, should you feel it appropriate to do so.